dotnet/AspNetCore.Docs/aspnetcore/security/samesite.md

 [SameSite](https://tools.ietf.org/html/draft-west-first-party-cookies-07) is an [IETF](https://ietf.org/about/) draft designed to provide some protection against cross-site request forgery (CSRF) attacks.
 The [SameSite 2019 draft](https://tools.ietf.org/html/draft-west-cookie-incrementalism-00):

 * Treats cookies as `SameSite=Lax` by default.
-* States cookies that explicitly assert `SameSite=None` in order to enable cross-site delivery should be marked as `Secure`. `None` is a new entry to opt out.
+* States cookies that explicitly assert `SameSite=None` in order to enable cross-site delivery should be marked as `Secure`.

 `Lax` works for most app cookies.
 Some forms of authentication like [OpenID Connect](https://openid.net/connect/) (OIDC) and [WS-Federation](https://auth0.com/docs/protocols/ws-fed) default to POST based redirects.
 The POST based redirects trigger the SameSite browser protections, so SameSite is disabled for these components.
 Most [OAuth](https://oauth.net/) logins are not affected due to differences in how the request flows.

-The new `None` parameter causes compatibility problems with clients that implemented the prior draft standard (for example, iOS 12).
+The `None` parameter causes compatibility problems with clients that implemented the prior 2016 draft standard (for example, iOS 12).
+See #Supporting-Older-Browsers.

 Each ASP.NET Core component that emits cookies needs to decide if SameSite is appropriate.

 ## API usage with SameSite

-[HttpContext.Response.Cookies.Append](xref:Microsoft.AspNetCore.Http.IResponseCookies.Append*) defaults to `Unspecified`.
-The following code shows how to change the SameSite cookie to `SameSiteMode.Lax`:
+[HttpContext.Response.Cookies.Append](xref:Microsoft.AspNetCore.Http.IResponseCookies.Append*) defaults to `Unspecified`, meaning no SameSite attribute added to the cookie and the client will use its default behavior (Lax for new browsers, None for old ones).
+The following code shows how to change the cookie SameSite value to `SameSiteMode.Lax`:

 [!code-csharp[](samesite/sample/Pages/Index.cshtml.cs?name=snippet)]